Miami Credit Card Fraud Attorney

 • That you believed that the credit card holder gave you the authorization to use the card

-• That you believed that you lawfully obtained the card and that you were an authorized user.
+• You believed that you lawfully obtained the card and were an authorized user.

 Contact an Experienced Miami Credit Card Fraud Attorney